IAWG-CSBC-PSON/hack2022-08-thumbnails/README.md

 ## Other resources

 You will want a viewer capable of loading and displaying the example images.
-We recommend either [Napari](https://napari.org/) or [ImageJ/Fiji](https://fiji.sc/).
+We recommend either [Napari](https://napari.org/) or [ImageJ / Fiji](https://fiji.sc/).